top of page

 Co-founder values shape your hiring, culture, leadership, and decision-making.
 When values clash, everything else does too.

-The Next Step: Pay-It-Forward Time Collab
+The Next Step: Time Collab to Assess your

 Selecting the right co-founder is not luck — it’s discipline.
 It’s a funnel.
 It’s alignment.
 It's shared values under pressure.